browserstate/history.js/README.md

 1. www.mysite.com
 1. www.mysite.com?state=3

-> _Note: These urls also work in HTML4 browsers and Search Engines.
-So no need for the `#!` fragment-identifier that google ["recommends"](http://getsatisfaction.com/balupton/topics/support_googles_recommendation_for_ajax_deeplinking)._
+> Note: These urls also work in HTML4 browsers and Search Engines.
+So no need for the hashbang (`#!`) fragment-identifier that google ["recommends"](https://github.com/balupton/History.js/wiki/Intelligent-State-Handling).

-And how would they look in a HTML4 Browser?
+### How would they look in a HTML4 Browser?

 1. www.mysite.com
 1. www.mysite.com#?state=1/uid=1